Tlaxcala (city): History

-The name Tlaxcala most likely comes from a Nahuatl phrase which means “place of corn bread.”
+The name Tlaxcala most likely comes from a Nahuatl phrase which means "place of corn bread."
 The Aztec glyph for the Mesoamerican dominion is two hills from which emerge a pair of hands making a tortilla.

 The site of the modern city did not have a settlement for most of the pre Hispanic era.
 The area was ruled by a coalition of four dominions called Tepeticpac, Ocotelolco, Tizatlan and Quiahuiztlan which united in the 14th century to defend themselves against the Aztecs and other enemies.
 In the fourteenth and fifteenth centuries, Tlaxcala was one of the most important areas of Mesoamerica with commercial ties to the Gulf of Mexico to the Pacific Ocean as well as Central America.

-As the Aztec Empire grew, it conquered Tlaxcala's neighbors but left the dominion in order to perform annual ritual combat called the “flower wars” which aimed to not conquer but capture soldiers for sacrifice.
+As the Aztec Empire grew, it conquered Tlaxcala's neighbors but left the dominion in order to perform annual ritual combat called the "flower wars" which aimed to not conquer but capture soldiers for sacrifice.
 The conquest of the surrounding area also cut off Tlaxcala's commerce.
 This remained the case until the arrival of the Spanish in the early 16th century.
 Hernán Cortés took advantage of this situation, enlisting the Tlaxcalans as allies against the Aztecs, giving them a base to attack from and regroup after the La Noche Triste when they were initially expelled from Tenochtitlan.

 Despite the military alliance of the Tlaxcalans, they did not have a single capital.
 After the Spanish conquest terminated, the Europeans selected the current site to solidify their hold on the Tlaxcalans as well as have a base for evangelization.
 The most likely time that the city was founded was spring of 1522.
 Tlaxcala was the fifth diocese to be established in the Americas and the second in Mexico after Yucatán.
 The first bishop was Julian Garces and the seat was established in 1527.
 However, since there was a cathedral in the city of Puebla and not in Tlaxcala, the seat was moved to Puebla in 1539 and has remained there since.
 The original territory of the diocese included the states of Puebla, Tlaxcala, Veracruz, Tabasco, Hidalgo and Guerrero, but as new diocese were erected, the territory reduced to the present, states of Puebla and Tlaxcala.
-In 1903, the name of the Diocese of Tlaxcala was changed to the Diocese of Puebla.
+In 1903, the name of the Diocese of Tlaxcala was changed to the Diocese of Puebla when it became a Metropolitan Archdiocese and in 1959 a new Diocese of Tlaxcala was erected as its suffragan.
+The Church of the Assumption became the Cathedral of Tlaxcala.